You Passed The Means Test — Not So Fast!

 Obtain assistance from a qualified New York bankruptcy attorney

 By retaining Mark E. Cohen, Esq., you can acquire information from an experienced lawyer who is dedicated to providing support during this traumatic time.
-The Forest Hills office represents clients throughout New York City who have financial issues and are considering bankruptcy.
+The Westbury office represents clients throughout New York City who have financial issues and are considering bankruptcy.